HL7/PhCP-r4/source/pages/_includes/PhCP-Intervention-Procedure-intro.md

 ---

 This profile records the pharmacists observation of new information about the patient obtained from monitoring devices such as blood glucose, blood pressure monitors, weight,scales, and movement trackers.
+This profile constrains the US Core Procedure profile.
+It includes value sets intended for use by pharmacy systems.
+Everywhere it referenced, an unconstrained US Core Procedure reference is also allowed.